etamity/dashpad/README.md

     Slot_2: !import components/@Card_test.yml
 ```

-`Slot` is a warpper component which doesn't doing anything on appearance, it useful to organise structure or import sepreated file components.
+`Slot` is a warpper component which doesn't doing anything on appearance, it's useful to organise structure or import sepreated file components.

 ## This Context